Even though I’m currently on a makeup and skincare no-buy, I’ve still got some awesome March beauty faves to share with you.

 1. Mallama Skincare Hydrating Herbal Toner

-Mallama Skincare gifted me its entire range to try (full brand review is coming soon) and the Hydrating Herbal Toner is standing out to me at the minute.
+Mallama Skincare gifted me its entire range to try, and the Hydrating Herbal Toner is standing out to me at the minute.

 This toner is aromatic, refreshing, hydrating and cooling on the skin.
 With hyaluronic acid, vitamin C and aloe vera all packed in, the result is soothed, moisturised and brightened skin.
 It feels lightweight on the skin and makes your skin look and feel instantly revitalised.